 Throughout this article, we’ve offered ideas that will help you to enjoy a summer party or barbecue while continuing to build healthy bones.
 The fun does not have to stop when the party ends.
 The Save Institute’s cookbook, Bone Appétit, guides you to excellent bone health with more than 200 recipes for breakfast, lunch, dinner, including scrumptious bone-smart desserts.

 Bone Appétit is chock-full of recipes suitable for summer barbecues and beyond.
-The difference between Bone Appétit and other cookbooks is that it focuses on pH balanced recipes utilizing bone-building Foundation Foods outlined in the Save Our Bones Program.
+The difference between Bone Appétit and other cookbooks is that it focuses on pH balanced recipes utilizing bone-building Foundation Foods outlined in the Osteoporosis Reversal Program.

 Eat Your Way to Stronger Bones!